 This method of playstyle makes sense because it means that as a left handed guitarist, you can walk into a guitar store and play almost anything in the store (upside down of course).

 However, the downside is that there are almost zero learning materials available for this style of play, so these players are pretty much on their own when it comes to figuring out how to learn to play!

 For a good example of a top-tier player who uses this style, check out Eric Gales.
+Seriously, the guy is phenomenal!

 Do Left Handed Guitars Cost More?

-For the most part, no. Some brands might charge a small up-charge for lefties of maybe 10%, but that also means your guitar is worth 10% more if you come to sell it later.
+For the most part, no. Some brands might add a small up-charge for lefties of maybe 10%, but that also means your guitar is worth 10% more if you come to sell it later.
 It’s a moot point.

 Is It Harder To Learn Left Handed?